pierrepicaud/resume/README.md

 - Strong communication skills in English and Vietnamese
 - Knowledge of Windows and Linux OS
 - Monitoring services such as Sentry
-- Familiarity with virtualization technologies, including VMWare and Hyp
+- Familiarity with virtualization technologies, including VMWare and HyperV
+- Practical knowledge of Google Drive API
+- Networking knowledge and basic web development knowledge
 - [SQL](./_resources/sql.md), [matlab](./_resources/matlab.md)

 ## Experience

 DevOps Tech Support, [Soramitsu](https://soramitsu.co.jp/), June 2022 - present
-- Develop and maintain pipeline for Iphone and Android autotests
+- Develop and maintain pipeline for Iphone ([sora-wallet](https://github.com/sora-xor/sora2-passport-appium-tests)) and Android autotests
 - Troubleshoot and solve challenging operational issues in a complex environment.
 - Supporting server instances across several Clouds.
 - Work directly with developers, customers, and partners to provide unique solutions to customer's individual needs for their application deployment.